-Future of the Past is a project working with 13 partners across Lincolnshire with aim of creatively engaging young people with heritage.
+Future of the Past is a project that worked with 13 partners across Lincolnshire with the aim of creatively engaging young people with heritage.

-Supported through The National Lottery Heritage Fund, and made possible by National Lottery players, this two year project is bringing together a range of key partners working together from the university, cultural, arts and heritage sectors delivering projects across Lincolnshire.
+Supported through The National Lottery Heritage Fund, and made possible by National Lottery players, this two-year project brought together a range of key partners working together from the university, cultural, arts and heritage sectors delivering projects across Lincolnshire.

-We will be working with seven heritage sites across Lincolnshire to look at how they can make their collections and stories relevant to 11-25 year olds.
+We worked with seven heritage sites across Lincolnshire to look at how they could make their collections and stories relevant to 11-25 year olds.

-We are working with musicians, artists, performers and film makers to bring stories of the past alive and relevant for future generations.
+We worked with musicians, artists, performers and film makers to bring stories of the past alive and relevant for future generations.